 - Preheat oven to 400º F

-- This amounts in this recipe are just a guideline, add more or less of anything to customize the salad to your taste.
+- The amounts in this recipe are just a guideline, add more or less of anything to customize the salad to your taste.

-- Shave sprouts on a mandoline or with a sharp knife.
-Time Saving Tip: buy pre-shredded Brussel sprouts at the market.
+- Shave sprouts on a mandoline (using guide) or with a sharp knife.
+Time Saving Tip: buy pre-shredded Brussels sprouts at the market.

 - Add all other veggies to a large bowl.